 ✅ – Apply for Kindergarten (Kita Navigator)

 As you may have heard, earning a spot in a kindergarten here in Düsseldorf is like having a golden ticket.
-You are correct if you’re thinking ‘well, isn’t it my legal right to have a spot for my child in a Düsseldorf kindergarten?’ but that doesn’t necessarily mean that you’re going to receive a spot close to home.
+You are correct if you’re thinking ‘Well, isn’t it my legal right to have a spot for my child in a Düsseldorf kindergarten?’ but that doesn’t necessarily mean that you’re going to receive a spot close to home.
 With this being said, it’s important to apply to as many kindergartens as you can as soon as your child is born.

 In order to apply for a kindergarten spot, you will need to create a profile on the Düsseldorfer Kita-Navigator.

 It is quite simple to do, and it’s entirely online.
-Here, you will have the option to choose in what area you would like the kindergarten to be, when you would like your child to begin kindergarten, how many hours you would like your child to be in kindergarten each week, etc. Based on your answers, and based on when you would like your child to begin kindergarten, will depend on when you will be contacted by the Kindergartens who have open spots for the following year.
+Here, you will have the option to choose in what area you would like the kindergarten to be, when you would like your child to begin kindergarten, how many hours you would like your child to be in kindergarten each week, etc. Based on your answers, and based on when you would like your child to begin kindergarten, will depend on when you will be contacted by the Kindergartens that have open spots for the following year.

 ✅ – Passport Application (Reisepass)